bengl3rt/twiliomax/README.md

 * receiving

 This indicates that the setup required to receive incoming SMS messages completed on the low-priority Max thread and you should now see incoming messges.
 If you send "receivesms" and do not get a "receiving" message within a few seconds, check your Max window for errors.
 It's a complicated process and there's a lot that can go wrong!

+* sent

+		sent "4089961010"

+This tells you that an SMS was sent, and tells you the number it was sent to.
+If you send "sendsms" and don't get a corresponding "sent" message, check your Max window for errors.

 [lt-website]: http://progrium.com/localtunnel/